davidmolgard/startup/README.md

 - **WebSocket** - Displays all users logged in, allows requests for matchup knowledge, which can be accepted or rejected.
 - **React** - Application ported to use the React web framework.

+### Startup HTML

+This website features:

+- 5 HTML pages for each component of the website (click a character in the matchup menu to access the notes tab)
+- Proper use of HTML tags including BODY, NAV, MAIN, HEADER, FOOTER
+- A navigation menu in the header of each page for easy navigation
+- Placeholder textual content
+- Placeholder text in the social tab which will be calling the start.gg API to get upcoming tournament data
+- Character images for each playable character
+- Placeholder section to allow user to login with a username and password
+- Placeholder username at top of screen
+- Placeholder info from database such as settings and main in the profile tab, username and password on the home tab, registered users being searchable on the social tab, and notes on the notes tab.
+- Placeholder WebSocket data for the other players currently online and placeholder buttons to request their notes.